Funding opportunity

 This mission will address key challenges in agriculture and food including food and nutrition security, sustainability, and resilience.
 It will deliver transformative solutions that enable the agri-food system to be more sustainable, productive, diverse, resilient and healthy.

-Engineering Biology will provide new biologic therapies and new diagnostic tools.
-This will lead to improved health though prevention, diagnosis and treatment of diseases.
-This mission would enable development of novel technologies and solutions.
+Engineering biology will provide new biologic therapies and new diagnostic tools leading to improved human health outcomes.
+This mission would enable development of novel technologies and solutions, such as, engineered cells/tissues/networks and biomaterials for regenerative medicine, precision drug delivery and targeting, new classes of enzymes and drugs, novel diagnostics and advanced therapy manufacturing technologies.
 It will transform and enhance our toolkit by which we can diagnose, prevent and fight disease.

 This mission will present bio-manufacturing solutions, create sustainable and renewable supply chains, and develop efficient and smart power generation and storage solutions, increasing productivity and reducing carbon emissions.
 It will contribute to achieving the UK government’s ambitious net zero targets.

-Supporting the diagnosis and cure of environmental issues.
+Engineering Biology for Environmental Solutions: Supporting the diagnosis and cure of environmental issues

 In this mission engineering biology technologies will be developed and applied to address challenges including bioremediation, waste management, carbon-capture, biomining, and resilient, biodiverse agri-environmental systems and ecosystems.